 "I am an adult convert to the Anabaptist/Mennonite tradition.
 While being in serious and enriching conversation with Christians from other traditions, I am excited about our own.
-I believe there are riches imaginative teaching and preaching that calls forth joyful obedience."
+I believe there are riches yet to be mined, riches that enable us to combine grace and faithfulness, a trinitarian faith with serious discipleship.
+In my own calling as a teacher, I hope to contribute to the shaping of future, visionary leaders for the Church and I endeavor to foster imaginative teaching and preaching that calls forth joyful obedience."